Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  :rspan:`2` ``int mode``

-       -  :cspan:`1` Indicates how the screen shall be handled.
+       -  :cspan:`1` Indicates how the woke screen shall be handled.

     -  ..